samvera/samvera.github.io/pages/samvera/developer_resources/collections/hyrax_2.1/collection-type-participants.md

     link: 'https://github.com/samvera/hyrax/tree/collections-sprint'
 ---

-## Understanding Collection Type Participants

 NOTE: Only admins can create, edit, and delete collection types.
 Participants set for a collection type effect how users can interact with collections of this type.

-### How to set participants for a collection type?
+## How to set participants for a collection type?

 * Dashboard -> Settings -> Collection Types
 * Click Edit beside the collection type you want to update